 China was at the head of the class when it came to the manufacture of consumer electronic devices.
 However, Mexico's workforce has become more skilled through the assembly of other items related to the aerospace, automotive and medical device industries, consumer electronics companies began exploring the country as an alternative to having their goods made in China.

-According to a Business Monitor report, between 2013 and 2014, revenue generated from consumer electronics products manufactured in Mexico grew from $13.1billion to $13.9 billion.
-This growth represents a 5.7 percent increase.
+According to a Business Monitor report, between 2013 and 2014, revenue generated from consumer electronics products manufactured in Mexico grew 5.7% from $13.1 billion to $13.9 billion.
 While this figure is modest, manufacturers who have been consistently satisfied with the level of quality of their products assembled in Mexico are beginning to invest more heavily in the sector.

 Currently, there are more than 92,000 people who live in Mexico working in the consumer electronics manufacturing industry.
 In addition, as many as 200 well known companies such as Samsung, Bose, Sony and Panasonic have a presence in the country.